 - History of addiction

 - The person’s physical, mental and emotional well-being

-Unfortunately, quitting isn’t as easy as deciding not to use anymore.
-Withdrawal symptoms inevitably kick in and vary depending on the type of substance and length of use.
+Unfortunately, quitting is never as simple or straightforward as deciding not to use anymore.
+Addiction is a chronic, relapsing brain disease – not a matter of choice.
+Withdrawal symptoms will inevitably kick in upon cessation of use, and they will vary depending on the type of substance abused and the frequency and severity of abuse.

 Common withdrawal symptoms include: